mnauf/Bees-ML-Challenge/README.md

 ### OOP

 The codebase isn't too big.
-Otherwise I would have like to go for OOP.
+Otherwise, I would have like to go for OOP.

 # Note

 Any trouble with replicating the results?
 Feel free to contact to me.
-I might have slipped committing import file or made a bug while refactoring the code
+I might have slipped committing any important file or might have made a bug while refactoring the code.